From Memorization to Creativity: LLM as a Designer of Novel Neural Architectures: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This work examines how a code-oriented large language model behaves when placed at the center of an iterative architecture-synthesis loop.
-Rather than treating the LLM as a fixed component within a neural architecture search pipeline, its behavior is tracked across 22 supervised fine-tuning cycles using its own high-quality, structurally novel generations.
-Under a controlled CIFAR-10 image-classification setting, the generate--evaluate--select--fine-tune procedure induces a pronounced shift in the model’s output distribution over architectures, improving both the likelihood of producing executable models and the early-epoch performance of sampled networks, while retaining non-trivial structural diversity.
+Rather than treating the LLM as a fixed component within a neural architecture search pipeline, its output distribution over architectures is tracked across 22 supervised fine-tuning cycles using its own high-quality, structurally novel generations.
+Under a controlled image-classification setting, the generate--evaluate--select--fine-tune procedure induces a pronounced shift in this distribution, increasing both the likelihood of producing executable models and the early-epoch performance of sampled networks, while retaining non-trivial structural diversity as measured by a code-level novelty filter.

-Across cycles, the generator moves from an initial regime in which valid, rapidly learning architectures are relatively uncommon to one in which they occur much more frequently.
-Although validity is not monotonic, it stabilizes for much of the run in a regime where a substantial fraction of sampled models compile and train successfully, which can reduce the overhead associated with repairing LLM-generated code.
-In parallel, the distribution of first-epoch accuracies shifts upward: the fraction of models exceeding a moderate performance threshold after a single epoch rises from only a small minority early on to a large majority in later cycles.
-Importantly, this improvement is achieved even though performance information affects learning only through the data-selection step; the fine-tuning objective remains standard next-token prediction.
+Across cycles, the generator moves from an initial regime in which valid, rapidly learning architectures are relatively uncommon to one in which they constitute the majority of outputs.
+The distribution of first-epoch accuracies shifts upward: the fraction of models exceeding a moderate performance threshold rises from a small minority early on to a large majority in later cycles.
+A second outcome is the sustained admission of code-level novel architectures via the MinHash--Jaccard novelty criterion, though we note that text-level novelty does not guarantee functional novelty (see Limitations).
+A third outcome is the demonstrated generality of these trends: cross-dataset experiments on CIFAR-100 and SVHN confirm that the same qualitative pattern holds across benchmarks varying in number of classes, visual domain, and task difficulty, suggesting that the iterative loop shapes the generator's code-synthesis priors rather than exploiting dataset-specific artifacts.

-Second outcome is the sustained admission of code-level novel architectures.
-By enforcing a MinHash--Jaccard-based novelty criterion and discarding near-duplicate implementations, the procedure constructs an expanding archive of architectures that are both above-threshold under the early-epoch proxy and diverse at the source-code level.
-Overall, the results suggest that code-capable LLMs can serve as increasingly useful architectural priors when trained within a lightweight, self-referential feedback loop that combines low-fidelity evaluation with novelty filtering.
-While the present study is intentionally constrained (single dataset, single base model, simple selection policy), it provides evidence that the generator’s behavior can be shaped in a systematic and measurable manner under controlled conditions.
+Several important questions remain open: whether the proxy ranking under single-epoch evaluation is preserved after full training, whether the discovered architectures are competitive with established NAS methods under matched budgets, and whether the structural diversity documented at the code level (Suppl.~\S H) extends to a broader set of generated models across cycles.
+These constitute concrete directions for future work.